hackclub/sprig/docs/stuck_requests.md

 ## Getting new Sprig Stuck Action Items
 Run `/slacker list sprig stuck` to get all action items regarding sprig-stuck-requests.

+You can also find the stuck requests in [this Airtable](https://airtable.com/appN9cSnDgORAM2bp/tblmTt3QRC1keqBh6/viw4MPdvZbRM0XASL?blocks=hide).

 ## Following up with stuck-requests

+Add the code with a fix under the "Fixed Code" column in [this Airtale](https://airtable.com/appN9cSnDgORAM2bp/tblmTt3QRC1keqBh6/viw4MPdvZbRM0XASL?blocks=hide)

 ### Email template